torch/nn/doc/criterion.md

 criterion = nn.ClassNLLCriterion([weights])
 ```

 The negative log likelihood criterion.
-It is useful to train a classication problem with `n` classes.
+It is useful to train a classification problem with `n` classes.
 If provided, the optional argument `weights` should be a 1D `Tensor` assigning weight to each of the classes.
 This is particularly useful when you have an unbalanced training set.